wubuku/Dapp-LCDP-Demo/docs/IntroToDDDMLforMudDevelopers.md

 Please generate a model that conforms to the DDDML specification based on these requirements.
 ```

 With such a prompt, we can expect AI to generate the `blog.yaml` file above for us.
-I believe that by combining this prompt with that file, you should be able to better understand the meaning it expresses.
+By reviewing the prompt alongside the YAML file, you should gain a clearer understanding of its meaning—so I won't elaborate further.

 Now, run the `docker run` command again, and you can see what files with the `Logic.sol` name suffix have been generated.
 If the generation is successful, it should include:

 * `ArticleCreateLogic.sol`
 * `ArticleUpdateLogic.sol`
 * `ArticleAddCommentLogic.sol`